 You meet a client to discuss a problem.
 You present the facts and suggest solutions.
 They refuse to acknowledge your ideas.
 Worse still, they even refuse to accept the facts or shift their perspective.

 What can a Business Analyst do in such circumstances?

 Here are five ways to minimize confrontation, manage denial and find ways forward on business projects.

 1. Establish a relationship.
 Focus more on the client themselves as a person, and less on the details.
 Establish ground rules (or ‘bottom lines’) early on, for what the client expects from the process.
 Give them time to talk through the issues as they see them, acknowledging their feelings and getting a sense of their perspective.

-4. Focus on what’s ahead.
+3. Focus on what’s ahead.
 Redefine the problem, in terms of what the client is worried will happen in the future if nothing changes.
-With clarity over future risks, it is much easier to define possible solutions.
-It also provides the opportunity to put proposals in their language.
+With clarity over future risks, it is much easier to suggest recommendations.
+It also provides the opportunity to push proposals forward using a language the client understands.

-5. Take time out.
+4. Take time out.
 Sometimes a meeting reaches a point where everything seems to be going in circles.
-Suggest a break or even a further meeting.
-Getting some space can clear the air for all sides, and maybe give the clarity for finding new ways forward.
+Suggest a break or scheduling another meeting.
+Getting some space can clear the air for all sides, and provide clarity for finding new ways forward.

 Emotions and miscommunication are as much potential barriers as practical issues.
-As a Business Analyst, entering a relationship with emotional awareness and a solution-focused approach can help minimize conflict, even with the most challenging of clients.
+As a Business Analyst, entering a relationship with emotional intelligence and an outcome-focused approach can help minimize conflict, even with the most challenging clients.